Kidney stones are rock like masses within the urinary tract formed by the crystallization of various elements excreted

 Extracorporeal Shock Wave Lithotripsy (ESWL)

-Ureteroscopy with laser lithotripsy or extracorporeal shock wave lithotripsy (ESWL) are performed in the Urology Surgery Center of Colorado (USCC) located at TUCC in north Denver.
-Our surgeons provide patients with the most technologically advanced treatment in our convenient, comfortable ambulatory surgery center.
+Ureteroscopy with laser lithotripsy or extracorporeal shock wave lithotripsy (ESWL) are performed in the Urology Surgery Center of Colorado (USCC) located at TUCC in Denver.
+Kidney stone treatment is provided by our surgeons, offering the most technologically advanced treatment in our convenient, comfortable ambulatory surgery center.
 Cases of kidney and ureteral stones rise during summer months.
 Same day appointments are available at TUCC for many patients.
 Request an appointment now if you are suffering from symptoms of kidney or ureteral stones.

 TUCC is contracted with all major insurance companies.
 We look forward to providing you with clinically advanced, compassionate urologic care.

 Check out the latest issue of TUCC In Focus for an update on our activities in the community, a urologic condition spotlight and advancements in treatment at TUCC.

 We believe that the key to the health and well being of our patients is a complete understanding of their diagnosis.
 Learn more about our three monthly patient support groups.